CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-3.md

 –=– The Windlord Found Me (clarification)---You can play your Wizard at the Haven when you store this card even if Saw Further and Deeper is in play. –=–

 The Under-galleries (clarification)---You cannot play Morannon at The Under-galleries.
 However, you can play Ancient Stair from Morannon, move to The Under-galleries, and zip back to Morannon at the end of the turn.

+---

+[^CRF3]: A source of CRF version 3 is unavailable but the available copy of CRF labeled "version 2" from ICE's website appears to include later changes (the updates between the MEDM Player Guide and the METD Player Guide) and earlier changes both marked as new (-=-).
+These later updates are given here as "CRF 3."